Pakistan launches strikes inside Iran against militant targets | Law-Order

 Pakistan launches strikes inside Iran against militant targets

-Pakistan conducted strikes inside Iran on Thursday, targeting separatist Balochi militants, the Pakistani foreign ministry said, two days after Tehran said it attacked the bases of another group within Pakistani territory.
+Pakistan conducted strikes inside Iran on Thursday, targeting separatist Baloch militants, its foreign ministry said, two days after Tehran said it had attacked the bases of another group within Pakistani territory.

-Pakistan conducted strikes inside Iran on Thursday, targeting separatist Balochi militants, the Pakistani foreign ministry said, two days after Tehran said it attacked the bases of another group within Pakistani territory.
-The neighbours have had rocky ties in the past, but the strikes are the highest-profile cross-border intrusion in recent years, for which Tehran has demanded an explanation, the semi-official Tasnim news agency said.
+Pakistan conducted strikes inside Iran on Thursday, targeting separatist Baloch militants, its foreign ministry said, two days after Tehran said it had attacked the bases of another group within Pakistani territory.
+The neighbours have had rocky relations in the past, but the strikes are the highest-profile cross-border intrusion in recent years, for which Tehran has demanded an explanation, the semi-official Tasnim news agency said.

+The Iran-Pakistan exchange deepens worries about instability across the Middle East since the war between Israel and Hamas started on Oct.
+7, with Iran's allies also entering the fray from Lebanon, Syria, Iraq and Yemen.
+Pakistan's caretaker Prime Minister Anwaar-ul-haq Kakar will cut short a visit to the World Economic Forum in Davos and return home, a foreign ministry spokesperson said.

 "Pakistan fully respects the sovereignty and territorial integrity of the Islamic Republic of Iran," the ministry added in its statement.
 "The sole objective of today's act was in pursuit of Pakistan's own security and national interest, which is paramount and cannot be compromised."

 Tehran has asked Islamabad for an explanation about the strikes, Iran's Tasnim news agency said, citing an unidentified official.
+Pakistan's charge'd affaires, its most senior diplomat in Tehran, has been summoned, Iranian media said.
 A Pakistani intelligence source told Reuters the strikes were carried out by military aircraft.

 Iran said on Tuesday it had hit Israel-linked militant bases inside Pakistan.
-Both targeted groups are Balochi, but it was not clear if they co-operate.
+Both targeted groups are ethnically Baloch, but it was not clear if they co-operate.
 Nuclear-armed Pakistan said civilians had been hit and two children killed, warning of consequences for which Tehran would be responsible.

 Islamabad recalled its ambassador from Iran on Wednesday in protest against what it called a "blatant breach" of its sovereignty.
 ESCALATION FEARS